influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

   data_type = "integer" # required
 ```

-# Graphite
+# Graphite data format

-The Graphite data format translates graphite _dot_ buckets directly into
+The Graphite data format translates Graphite _dot_ buckets directly into
-telegraf measurement names, with a single value field, and without any tags.
+Telegraf measurement names, with a single value field, and without any tags.
-By default, the separator is left as ".", but this can be changed using the
+By default, the separator is left as `.`, but this can be changed using the
-"separator" argument.
-For more advanced options,
+`separator` argument.
-Telegraf supports specifying "templates" to translate
+For more advanced options, Telegraf supports specifying "templates" to translate
-graphite buckets into Telegraf metrics.
+Graphite buckets into Telegraf metrics.

 Templates are of the form: